Swearing: why do school-age children do it?

 Speak to your child about his choice of words, rather than ignoring his behaviour.
 Your child might or might not fully understand a swear word’s meaning.
 But school-age children do understand that words can hurt or offend others.

 Your reaction will influence whether your child swears again.
 Stay calm and explain clearly that the word your child used is not acceptable.
 This will go a long way towards preventing future swearing.

-School-age children can benefit from a simple explanation, depending on the individual child.
+School-age children can get some good from a simple explanation.
 If you think your child might have some understanding of the meaning of the word, you can ask her what she thinks the word means.
 Then use general terms to explain why it’s not appropriate.
 For example, you could say, ‘That is a word for private body parts.
 We don’t use it like that in our family’.